duke-malaria-collaboratory/DiscovR/_episodes/05-r-markdown.md

 ```

 > ## Add to our report: association between air pollution and lung cancer
 > We have a pretty nice looking report, but we still haven't included anything about the association between lung cancer and air pollution per capita.
+Let's add a section to our markdown document in the following steps:
+1. Make a new header and write a 1-2 sentence description of what you will be plotting.
-Create a new code chunk and make 1) a plot with air pollution per capita on the x axis and lung cancer on the y axis, and 2) a table with summary statistics including the minimum, median, and maximum air pollution values.
-BONUS: Merge the table we created earlier with the table you created here with a column for smoking or air pollution, and a column for each of the summary statistics.
+1. Create a new code chunk
+1. Make a plot with air pollution per capita on the x axis and lung cancer on the y axis
+1. Make a table with summary statistics including the minimum, median, and maximum air pollution values.
+1. BONUS: Merge the table we created earlier with the table you created here with rows for smoking and air pollution, and a column for each of the summary statistics.

 > > ## Solution
-> > One option to create a code chunk is to type it out, you can also see other options above.
+> > One option to create a code chunk is to type it out.
+You can also see other options above.
 > > Then you have to read in the data and create the plot and table:
 > >
 > > ~~~